NATO phonetic alphabet: Tables

 There is no authoritative IPA transcription of the digits.
 However, there are respellings into both English and French, which can be compared to clarify some of the ambiguities and inconsistencies.

-CCEB code words for punctuation include:
+The Combined Communications-Electronics Board (CCEB) has code words for punctuation, including those in the table below.

-Others are: 'colon', 'semi-colon', 'exclamation mark', 'question mark', 'apostrophe', 'quote' and 'unquote'.
+Others are: "colon", "semi-colon", "exclamation mark", "question mark", "apostrophe", "quote", and "unquote".

 History

 Prior to World War I and the development and widespread adoption of two-way radio that supported voice, telephone spelling alphabets were developed to improve communication on low-quality and long-distance telephone circuits.

 The first non-military internationally recognized spelling alphabet was adopted by the CCIR (predecessor of the ITU) during 1927.
 The experience gained with that alphabet resulted in several changes being made during 1932 by the ITU.
 The resulting alphabet was adopted by the International Commission for Air Navigation, the predecessor of the ICAO, and was used for civil aviation until World War II.
 It continued to be used by the IMO until 1965.

 Throughout World War II, many nations used their own versions of a spelling alphabet.
-The U.S. adopted the Joint Army/Navy radiotelephony alphabet during 1941 to standardize systems among all branches of its armed forces.
-The U.S. alphabet became known as Able Baker after the words for A and B. The Royal Air Force adopted one similar to the United States one during World War II as well.
+The US adopted the Joint Army/Navy radiotelephony alphabet during 1941 to standardize systems among all branches of its armed forces.
+The US alphabet became known as Able Baker after the words for A and B. The Royal Air Force adopted one similar to the United States one during World War II as well.
 Other British forces adopted the RAF radio alphabet, which is similar to the phonetic alphabet used by the Royal Navy during World War I. At least two of the terms are sometimes still used by UK civilians to spell words over the phone, namely F for Freddie and S for Sugar.

-To enable the U.S., UK, and Australian armed forces to communicate during joint operations, in 1943 the CCB (Combined Communications Board; the combination of US and UK upper military commands) modified the U.S. military's Joint Army/Navy alphabet for use by all three nations, with the result being called the US-UK spelling alphabet.
+To enable the US, UK, and Australian armed forces to communicate during joint operations, in 1943 the CCB (Combined Communications Board; the combination of US and UK upper military commands) modified the US military's Joint Army/Navy alphabet for use by all three nations, with the result being called the US-UK spelling alphabet.
 It was defined in one or more of CCBP-1: Combined Amphibious Communications Instructions, CCBP3: Combined Radiotelephone (R/T) Procedure, and CCBP-7: Combined Communication Instructions.
-The CCB alphabet itself was based on the U.S. Joint Army/Navy spelling alphabet.
-The CCBP (Combined Communications Board Publications) documents contain material formerly published in U.S. Army Field Manuals in the 24-series.
+The CCB alphabet itself was based on the US Joint Army/Navy spelling alphabet.
+The CCBP (Combined Communications Board Publications) documents contain material formerly published in US Army Field Manuals in the 24-series.
 Several of these documents had revisions, and were renamed.
 For instance, CCBP3-2 was the second edition of CCBP3.